 Author: Jessica L. Skladzien, Kutak Rock LLP

-- Kansas currently does not require state family and medical leave for private sector employees.
-See Family and Medical Leave of Absence.
+- Kansas does not have a state family and medical leave law applicable to private employers.
+See Family and Medical Leave.

-- There is no Kansas law that requires private employers to provide employees with sick leave, paid or unpaid.
-Similarly, there is no Kansas law that requires private employers to provide employees with vacation or holiday time.
-See Sick Leave and Vacation Time; Holidays.
+- Kansas law does not requires private employers to provide employees with sick leave, vacation or holiday time.
+See Sick and Bereavement Leave/Vacation or Holiday Time;

 - Any person who is entitled to vote at an election conducted by a county election official in Kansas is entitled to a leave of absence from work for a period not to exceed two consecutive hours between the hours that the polls open and close on election day.
-See Voting/Election Leave.
+See Voting Leave.

-- Private employers must grant unpaid leave to any employee who is a member of the Kansas (or other state) National Guard to attend drills or annual muster or to perform active service.
+- An employer must provide an unpaid leave to any employee who is a member of the Kansas National Guard to attend drills and other activities.
 See Military Leave.